Thunderbird (missile)

 The English Electric Thunderbird was a British surface-to-air missile produced for the British Army.
 Thunderbird was primarily intended to attack higher altitude targets at ranges up to approximately 30 mi, providing wide-area air defence for the Army in the field.
 Anti-aircraft guns were still used for lower altitude threats.
 Thunderbird entered service in 1959 and underwent a major mid-life upgrade to Thunderbird 2 in 1966, before being slowly phased out by 1977.
 Ex-Army Thunderbirds were also operated by the Royal Saudi Air Force after 1967.

 Thunderbird had performance similar to other semi-portable missiles like the US MIM-23 Hawk and fully mobile Soviet 2K11 Krug, although it pre-dates both of these systems.
 After its mid-life upgrades, which shared several components with the RAF's Bristol Bloodhound, Thunderbird featured a continuous-wave radar semi-active homing system that was highly resistant to radar jamming and deception, and was able to track targets even at very low altitudes.

 Thunderbird was the Army's only heavy anti-aircraft missile.
-As missile systems like Thunderbird made flight at medium and higher altitudes practically suicidal, nap-of-the-earth flying became the norm and even shorter-range, faster acting systems were needed.
+By the 1960s, the widespread introduction of missile systems like Thunderbird made flight at medium and higher altitudes practically suicidal, and nap-of-the-earth flying became the norm.
+Against low-altitude targets, the long lock-on time of the Thunderbird's radars and overall slow launch times were not useful against fleeting targets, and shorter-range, faster acting systems were needed.
 Thunderbird's role was taken over by the much smaller Rapier missile as it became available.